stepanblyschak/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 ENABLED
 ```

-The script will parse SAI XML profile to get the ISSU status node which is described in 2.1.
+The script will parse SAI XML profile to get the ISSU status node which is described in 2.2.

 The same approach uses Mellanox SDK Sniffer configuration.

-## 2.2 New kernel boot parameter
+### 2.4 kernel boot parameter
 In order to have a way to handle Mellanox warm reboot specifically a new kernel SONiC boot mode parameter will be introduced:
 ```
 SONIC_BOOT_TYPE=fastfast
 ```

-## 2.2 syncd changes
+### 2.5 syncd changes

 * The syncd daemon should handle new startup command line flag ```-t fastfast```.
 * When "fastfast" boot mode is specified syncd will ignore warm boot flag indication in redis DB and proceed as usual